Lost in Food

 • Freezer: we both love to batch cook and the rhubarb compote can cooked, then allowed to cool.
 Placed in an airtight container it will store in the freezer for up to 6 months.
 Ready to make this dish or any other recipe where you require poached rhubarb compote.

-• We do not recommend freezing custard as fresh custard does have a tendency to split when frozen.
+• I do not recommend freezing custard as fresh custard does have a tendency to split when frozen.

-1. Allergy advice, if serving this dessert to anyone with an egg allergy replace our vanilla custard with Birds custard which is egg free.
+1. Egg Allergy: if serving this dessert to anyone with an egg allergy replace our vanilla custard with Birds custard which is egg free.

 Pinterest graphic of a rhubarb and custard layered dessert.